Colin Wee (2020)

 Colin Wee is an internationally recognized martial arts instructor, an award-winning author, and black belt under GM Keith Yates.
 Colin’s four-decade plus journey spans continents and disciplines.

-He is Chief Instructor of Joong Do Kwan in Perth, Western Australia and JDK International in Upstate New York, USA.
-He is ranked as a 7th Dan in Traditional Taekwondo (2021) and received the Instructor of the Year Award (2016) from the American Karate and Taekwondo Organization.
-Earlier in his career, he served as a National Representative and Assistant National Coach for the Archery Association of Singapore.
+The Principal of Joong Do Kwan in Perth, Western Australia and JDK International in Upstate New York, USA, Colin is ranked as a 7th Dan in Traditional Taekwondo (2021) and received the Instructor of the Year Award (2016) from the American Karate and Taekwondo Organization.
+Earlier in his career, he served as a National Representative (1983-1991) and Assistant National Coach (1990-1991) for the Archery Association of Singapore.

 “My passion is to make traditional martial concepts accessible to a modern audience.
 I want both practitioners and non-martial artists to appreciate all expressions of training available nowadays.”